trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 ```
 <i>You can use right mouse button to paste text in Windows powerShell</i>.

 Type “yes” for fingerprint question, and type "raspberry" for default password(passwords will be invisible in command line).
-You can type **_`sudo passwd pi`_** to change password.
+You can type **_`sudo passwd pi`_** to change password after.

 <p align="center">
  <img src="https://i.imgur.com/Wf30jxG.jpg">